 Click here to download the dataset used in the statistical analysis of MSC scoring.

-To learn more about the risk rating standard and the scores you may download an explanatory document here.
+To learn more about how scores are derived you may download the methodology as a PDF document here.

 Zonal management is an approach to aquaculture management that recognizes the interconnectedness of farms and aims to ensure industry growth is based on scientific evidence of carrying capacities and disease risks.
 The zonal management framework ensures that appropriate planning, husbandry practices, and regulation and enforcement are in place; all of which underpin the systems needed to support an environmentally and economically sustainable industry.
 You can learn more about zonal management and SFPs approach here.